ddnode/cn-sass/sites/all/modules/contrib/ueditor/README.txt

 3. Do like this https://drupal.org/node/2286333
 4. Enabled ueditor module.
 5. Go to admin/people/permissions and grant permission to any roles that need to be able to upload file with ueditor.
-6. Configure the module at admin/config/content/wysiwyg
+6. Configure the module at admin/config/content/wysiwyg (You must save at least once, so that the editor is initialized, otherwise, the editor does not appear)
+7. Configure the module at admin/config/content/ueditor (Optional)

 Known Issues
 -----------------